You are here: Home → About Me

 My experience as an engineer from the highest level user interface design and specification to the lowest level chip design and operating system coding provides a broad base for writing on technical issues.
 I also have extensive Web design experience using direct HTML, Perl, PHP, MySQL, and hand-coded CSS.

 I have a teaching credential (now expired) in computer and related technologies, and have taught at three colleges.
-I have also put on seminars for over 20 different organizations.
+I have also put on seminars for over two dozen different organizations.

-Currently, I am in my eighth year as Scottish Director of the Festival of Nations (I served two years as president) and I have served on a number of other boards, including the Fremont (California) Chamber of Commerce, Red Lodge Area Chamber of Commerce, Beartooth Elks Lodge #534, and the Beartooth Nature Center.
+I have served on numerous boards of directors, including the Red Lodge Festival of Nations (I served two years as president), the Fremont (California) Chamber of Commerce, Red Lodge Area Chamber of Commerce, Beartooth Elks Lodge #534, and the Beartooth Nature Center.

-I also emcee most Scottish events in the area, including the Yellowstone Scottish Highland Games and our annual Robert Burns supper.
+I also emcee many Scottish events in the area, including the Yellowstone Scottish Highland Games, the Festival of Nations, and our annual Robert Burns supper.